Tkachenko-vitaliy/CacheController/README.md

 To reset cache statistic information, use the **resetStatistic** method.

 ### P.S.
-If you have questions or suggestions, write me at Tkachenko_vitaliy@hotmail.com
+If you have questions or suggestions, write me to Tkachenko_vitaliy@hotmail.com